Erik84750/turntable-controller/README.md

   c. indexing sensor: optical HC-020K sensor with accurate positioning sensing; only the sensor (no perforated disks).
 Hall effect is exluded due to its inacurate sensing repeatability and wide detection range.
   The turntable disk should be equipped with just one small protruding object that passes through the sensor "eye", mounted underneath the framework, out of sight.
   The purpose being that this object passes through the sensor eye once every 360 degree rotation of the turntable.
+This object may even be the size of a nail; as long as it passes through the sensor lips.

   d.
 4x4 keypad with pushbuttons (no membrane keypad).